-Online Databases
+Library Databases

-The online databases enable users to access electronic resources 24 hours a day, 7 days a week.
+The library resources consist of print and online.
+The online databases enable users to access electronic resources 24 hours a day.
+7 days a week.
 The databases are resources for the academic (liberal arts) and nursing faculty, students, staff, and administration.
 They cover a multitude of subjects which include nursing, business, online dictionaries & encyclopedias, drugs, general & interdisciplinary, humanities, psychology, science & technology, social sciences, and book reviews.
+The print books in the library use the Library of Congress classification system and consist of general education, nursing and medical.
+Books are available for check out which includes study books and a reference section for use in the library.

-The database providers are well recognized in the library community and include EBSCO, Research Databases, Proquest and Gale databases, nursing ebooks, reference ebooks, and the Micromedix drug database.
+The database providers are well recognized in the library community and include EBSCO, Proquest and Gale library databases, Medcom Videos, Culturevision (culturally competent patient care resources), academic ebooks and the Micromedex drug database.